Language is a structuring element of Yoko Ono's creative construction

 Yoko Ono was born in Tokyo in 1933, studied philosophy at the traditional Gakushuin University in Tokyo, being the first woman in this department.
-After finishing his studies in Japan, he decided to move to New York in 1953.
-By the end of this decade, he was already integrated into New York's avant-garde activities, producing happenings with Marcel Duchamp and Philip Glass, which included, for example, performances by the artist throw jam on screens.His first conceptual works appeared in the 1960s, along with a series of radical performances with La Monte Young in his Chambers Street apartment.
-Yoko Ono's early works had instructions that communicated with the audience either verbally or in writing.
-These instructions, feasible or unlikely, often relied on the reader's imagination to complete the work.
-Sometimes poetic, humorous, unsettling and idealistic, Ono's early instructional pieces anticipated his later works.In 1961, with the avant-garde group Fluxus, he held his exhibition and later, at the legendary gallery of George Maciunas in New York, AG Gallery, he held a solo exhibition of his Instructions Paintings (1961).
+After finishing her studies in Japan, she decided to move to New York in 1953.
+By the end of that decade, she was already involved in avant-garde activities in New York, producing happenings with Marcel Duchamp and Philip Glass, which included, for example, performances by the artist throw jam on screens.His first conceptual works appeared in the 1960s, along with a series of radical performances, with La Monte Young, in his Chambers Street apartment.
+Yoko Ono's early works had instructions that communicated with the public either verbally or in writing.
+These instructions, doable or improbable, often relied on the reader's imagination to complete the job.
+At times poetic, humorous, unsettling and idealistic, Ono's early instructional pieces anticipated his later works.In 1961, with the avant-garde group Fluxus, he held his exhibition and later, at the legendary George Maciunas gallery in New York, AG Gallery, he held a solo exhibition of his Instructions Paintings (1961).

-Yoko Ono: Pioneer in introducing audiences to artwork
+Yoko Ono: Pioneer in introducing the public to works of art

 The relationship between art and life

-Today, Yoko Ono is widely recognized for her pioneering films, which are considered 20th century classics.
+Today, Yoko Ono is widely recognized for her pioneering films, which are considered classics of the 20th century.
 Ono's first films, also produced in the 1960s, reflect his way of poetically demonstrating the relationship between art and life.
-These challenge the traditional notion of directing and are involved in independent film culture.
-In 1966 he made the first version of Film No. 4 (Bottoms) and participated in the collaborative installation The Stone, at the Judson Gallery.
-In the autumn of 1966 she was invited to take part in the “Destruction in Art” symposium in London and also during this period she presented a series of concerts in England.
+These challenge the traditional notion of filmmaking and are involved in independent film culture.
+In 1966 he made the first version of Film No. 4 (Bottoms) and participated in the collaborative installation The Stone, at Judson Gallery.
+In the autumn of 1966 she was invited to take part in the symposium “Destruction in Art” in London and also during this period she presented a series of concerts in England.
 In 1969, with John Lennon, he presented Bed-in and produced the peace campaign War Is Over! (if you want it).

-The Story of John Lennon and Yoko Ono: "The Woman Who Ended The Beatles"
+The Story of John Lennon and Yoko Ono: "The Woman Who Killed The Beatles"

-The love story of John Lennon and Yoko Ono became iconic, not only for the tragedy and fame of John Lennon, but also for everything they did together, the honeymoon to protest the Vietnam War, the movies and the songs.
-This was an unconventional relationship, and Yoko Ono, despite the divorce, still lives in the apartment overlooking New York's Central Park, opposite the place where the musician died.For many years, the story of Yoko Ono was told as she only appeared in the art world after meeting John Lennon.
-He was the target of accusations that became official legend – “the woman who ended the Beatles” and who unleashed a whirlwind of feelings, between hateful impulses such as misogyny and racism, a deep misunderstanding and total ignorance about Yoko Ono's path.
+The love story of John Lennon and Yoko Ono became iconic, not only because of the tragedy and fame of John Lennon, but also because of everything they did together, their honeymoon to protest the Vietnam War, the movies and the songs.
+This was an unconventional relationship, and Yoko Ono, despite the divorce still today, lives in the apartment overlooking Central Park in New York, opposite the place where the musician died.For many years, the story of Yoko Ono was told as she had only emerged in the artistic world after meeting John Lennon.
+She was the target of accusations that became official legend – “the woman who ended the Beatles” and who unleashed a whirlwind of feelings, between hateful impulses such as misogyny and racism, a profound misunderstanding and total ignorance of Yoko Ono’s path.

-“Yoko Ono's journey was already long when she joined John Lennon, a relationship that broadened her scope of action while, paradoxically, obscuring her position as an artist.
-Lennon once described her as “the most famous unknown artist in the world: everyone knows her name and no one really knows what she does”.
+“Yoko Ono's path was already long when she joined John Lennon, a relationship that amplified her scope of action while, paradoxically, obscured her position as an artist.
+Lennon once described her as "the most famous unknown artist in the world: everybody knows her name and nobody really knows what she does".
 In it, Yoko found a partner, someone who promoted an absolutely egalitarian relationship and who was motivated by her ideas and ambitions.
-With it, he also gained the ideal stage to expose on an unprecedented scale his desire to blur the borders between art and everyday life as much as possible, between the work of art as the exclusive creation of its author or gesture that is only completed with the intervention on the other (...)
-When he created with Lennon the emblematic Bed in for peace in Amsterdam, 1969, a happening turned into a media event turned into a happening, he was applying precisely the same methods and the same form of action that had previously been reserved for a medium. artistic that he considered too closed in on himself.
-We witnessed the same, in fact, when, inspired by the transforming force and popular impact of rock'n'roll, with Lennon he created experimental music albums such as Two Virgins, or when his solo music was referred to as a reference by bands such as B'52s or the Sonic Youth” — Mário Lopes in “Finally, we only get to see Yoko Ono”, Público.
+With it, he also gained the ideal stage to expose, on an unprecedented scale, his desire to blur as much as possible the boundaries between art and everyday life, between the work of art as an exclusive creation of its author or a gesture that is only completed with the intervention on the other (...)
+When he created with Lennon the emblematic Bed in for peace in Amsterdam, 1969, a happening that became a media event and became a happening, he was applying precisely the same methods and the same form of action that had previously been reserved for a media environment. artist that he considered too closed in on himself.
+We witnessed the same, incidentally, when, inspired by the transforming force and popular impact of rock'n'roll, she created experimental music albums with Lennon such as Two Virgins, or when her solo music was referred to as a reference by bands such as B'52s or the Sonic Youth” — Mário Lopes in “Finally, we only managed to see Yoko Ono”, Público.

-Since emerging on the international art scene in the early 1960s, Yoko Ono has made profound contributions to visual art, performance, film, experimental music, and influenced the international development of the Fluxus group and conceptual art.
-Yoko Ono's collaborations with her late husband, Beatles legend John Lennon, including Bed-In (1969), an anti-war protest that boldly communicated her commitment to social justice, will forever remain in our memory.
-She has never confined herself to working in the gallery space and has insistently continued to present avant-garde work that promotes world peace and transforms the barriers between art, politics and society.
-In recent years, Yoko Ono has embraced social media as a way to communicate her messages. artists and activists to an even wider audience.
-His works have been exhibited at the Museum of Modern Art in New York, at the MAXXI in Rome, at the Faurschou Foundation in New York, at the Serralves Museum of Contemporary Art in Porto, at Château La Coste in Provence de France, among others.
+Since emerging onto the international art scene in the early 1960s, Yoko Ono has made profound contributions to visual art, performance art, film, experimental music, and has influenced the international development of the Fluxus group and conceptual art.
+Yoko Ono's collaborations with her late husband, Beatles legend John Lennon, including Bed-In (1969), an anti-war protest that boldly communicated her commitment to social justice, are forever etched in our memory.
+She never confined her work to the gallery space and insistently continued to present cutting-edge works that promote world peace and transform the barriers between art, politics and society.
+In recent years, Yoko Ono has embraced social media as a way to communicate her messages artists and activists to an even wider audience.
+His works have been exhibited at the Museum of Modern Art in New York, at MAXXI in Rome, at the Faurschou Foundation in New York, at the Serralves Museum of Contemporary Art in Porto, at Château La Coste in Provença de France, among others.